OCFL/extensions/README.md

 # OCFL Community Extensions

-This repository is intended as a place for community extensions to the [OCFL Specification and Implementation Notes](https://ocfl.io/).
-Community extensions are intended as a way to share and collaborate outside of the specification process.
-They are intended to be citable and mostly static once published.
-Substantial revisions of content beyond simple fixes warrants publishing a new extension, marking the old one obsoleted by updating the *Obsoletes/Obsoleted by* sections in the new and old extension documents respectively.
-Anybody may propose a community extension via a pull-request (PR) against this repository.
-The community will review and discuss it before it is merged in (see [review/merge policy](#review--merge-policy) below).
+This repository contains community extensions to the [OCFL Specification and Implementation Notes](https://ocfl.io/).
+Extensions are a means of adding new functionality and documenting standards outside of the main OCFL specification process.
+For example, storage layout extensions define how OCFL object IDs are mapped to OCFL object root directories within an OCFL storage root.
+This mapping is outside of the scope of the OCFL spec, but is valuable information to capture so that repositories are self-describing and easily accessible using generic OCFL tooling.

+This is a community driven repository.
+Community members are encouraged to contribute by submitting new extensions and reviewing others' submissions.
+For more details, see the [review/merge policy](#review--merge-policy) below.

-The current set of extensions can be read on [GitHub Pages](https://ocfl.github.io/extensions/).
+The current set of adopted extensions are listed [here](https://ocfl.github.io/extensions/).

-See also [pending pull requests](https://github.com/OCFL/extensions/pulls) for extensions under discussion.
+Extensions that are open for review and discussion are listed [here](https://github.com/OCFL/extensions/pulls).

+## Using Community Extensions

+To use OCFL extensions you first need an OCFL client that supports the desired extensions.
+OCFL clients are not required to support extensions to be compliant with the OCFL spec, and the extensions that any given client supports will vary.
+The idea behind this repository is to encourage the development and implementation of common extensions so that there can be interoperability between OCFL clients.

 ## Organization of this repository